MIT-Emerging-Talent/ET6-foundations-group-15/collaboration/retrospective.md

 ## Lessons Learned

-- **Collaboration, collaboration, collaboration:** Team members in any project should be effectively collaborating with each other.
-Besides ensuring successful delivery of the project, such communication will ensure that no members do more than they have to.
+- **Collaboration, collaboration, collaboration:** Team members on any project should collaborate effectively with one another.
+This ensures not only the successful delivery of the project but also that no individual is burdened with more work than necessary.
+- **Marketing on GitHub**: Given that most programmers and companies worldwide utilize GitHub, it's highly beneficial to start developing projects and sharing them on this platform.
+At more advanced levels, contributing to open-source projects can significantly enhance both experience and professional portfolio.
+- **Reviews and feedback:** Do not assume your code is great or easily readable unless your teammates confirm it.
+This isn't about doubting your abilities;
+  rather, clear comprehension in your mind doesn't guarantee others will understand it similarly. **Therefore, CODE REVIEWS ARE CRUCIAL!**

 ______________________________________________________________________